enigmashin3-png/APP/README.md

 # Lift Legends

-Lift Legends is a cross‑platform workout tracker with an AI coaching service.
+Lift Legends is a cross-platform workout tracker with an AI coaching service.
 The app targets web, desktop (Tauri), and mobile (Capacitor) from a single React/TypeScript codebase.

 ## Architecture